mendix/docs/content/refguide/native-styling-refguide.md

 The default class to style all text areas is named `TextArea`.

-### 6.3 Drop Down {#drop-down}
+### 6.3 Drop-Down {#drop-down}

-A drop down is an input widget that can be used to display and edit enumeration attributes.
+A drop-down is an input widget that can be used to display and edit enumeration attributes.

-This is how a drop down widget could look in an iOS app:
+This is how a drop-down widget could look in an iOS app:

 {{% image_container width="300" %}}![drop down ios](attachments/native-styling-refguide/drop-down-ios.png){{% /image_container %}}

-This is how a drop down widget could look in an Android app:
+This is how a drop-down widget could look in an Android app:

 {{% image_container width="300" %}}![drop down android](attachments/native-styling-refguide/drop-down-android.png){{% /image_container %}}